an FLNG? – Floating liquefied natural gas

 First of all, FLNG states for Floating liquefied natural gas.
 Natural gas is extracted from the wellborn and transferred to the floating vessel.
 Then, the natural gas is treated, liquefied (-160 degrees Celsius) and stored in the FLNG vessel until it is offloaded by another LNG vessel.

 Golar LNG has one operating FLNG vessel, the Golar Hilli Episeyo and another one under construction Golar Gimi.
 Apart from these two vessels, Golar is working on future opportunities starting FID decisions in 2022 (9 opportunities at the moment following its 3Q20 conference call)

-The main characteristic of this projects is they are long term projects with secured cash flows.
-Golar converts a LNG carrier into an FLNG.
+The main characteristic of these projects is they are long-term projects with secured cash flows.
+Golar converts an LNG carrier into an FLNG.
 Consequently, Golar contracts a high leverage to finance the conversion of the vessel.
 However, when the FLNG start operations, it means a continuous stream of cash flow for Golar for many years, enough to pay the debt and make some money.

 FLNG – Golar Hilli Episeyo – The pioneer

 FLNG Hilli Episeyo was the world’s first FLNG vessel converted from an LNG carrier.
 It started its operations from Perenco in Cameroon in 2018.
 It has an 8-years contract until 2026.